StressRefine/SRlibSimpleProj/Readme.md

 You can change that to win32 but executation is faster in x64 mode.
 Now hit build to compile.
 A subfolder is created x64/debug or x64/release depending on the configuration.
 Inside that folder will be the library file SRlibSimple.lib

+##Using the library: see pdf document "Using the StressRefine Library Template.pdf"